 If you donate your property you can make sure that the process is settled whilst you’re alive, preventing any misunderstandings and ensuring that arrangements are just what you had in mind.
 There are other advantages to donating too.

 The donation process is swifter and easier than that of inheritance.
-This is because it is considered to be a ‘free’ act and it isn’t necessary for the same level of legal formalities that are required on a death.
+This is because there are less formalities that the ones required on a death.
 You can make your wishes clear and make sure that they are acted upon, saving your inheritors from the disputes that sometimes arise during the inheritance process.

 Donation tax allowances are likely to be more favourable now than after Brexit.
 Being part of the European Union has meant that there are advantageous terms which may well be lost from March 2019 onwards.